lokeshvloki/lokeshvloki/README.md

 ## 🌟 Projects

-### 1.Bank Management System:
+### 1.BCity-Based Real-Time Weather Information System:

-   o The City-Based Real-Time Weather Information System provides instant access to weather data for cities worldwide using the OpenWeatherMap API.
+   o The Project provides instant access to weather data for cities worldwide using the OpenWeatherMap API.

    o Integrated Django ORM for seamless CRUD operations and implemented SQLite for efficient database management.